Home

 In 1856, when John’s father wrote a will, he directed that John receive $80 in cash payments within 3 years of death.
 The father did not die until 1867, and it is not known if John received the inheritance.

-The years of the lives of James and Barbary between the 1840s and 1880s are largely silent in the historical record.
-At some point daughter Mary Jane died, and John and Barbary may have helped raise Mary Jane's sons, Ira and Kansas Dillon.
+The years of the lives of John and Barbary between the 1840s and 1880s are largely silent in the historical record, except for the federal censuses taken every decade.
+At some point they suffered through the untimely death of their married daughter Mary Jane Dillon, along with several of her young children.

 On Oct.
 27, 1882, Barbary passed away, at age 83.
 In her obituary in the Van Wert newspaper, she was acknowledged as "among the pioneers of Wilshire township, and 36 years ago they moved one mile north of Dixon on the State line, and remained on that farm untill the old lady's death."
 Barbary's grave marker, seen here, is still legible as photographed in August 2002.